 A conspiracy to defraud conviction has the potential to result in a custodial sentence not exceeding ten years, a fine, or both.

-If you have been accused of conspiracy to defraud, it is important that you contact a fraud solicitor as soon as possible, with the knowledge and expertise to begin preparing a case in your defence.
+If you have been accused of conspiracy to defraud, it is important that you contact a fraud solicitor as soon as possible; preferably one with the knowledge and expertise to begin preparing a case in your defence.

-As members of the Specialist Fraud Panel, the team of fraud and business crime solicitors at Farleys are more than capable of providing a prompt assessment of your case and beginning preparations for your defence.
+As members of the Specialist Fraud Panel, the team of fraud and business crime solicitors at Farleys has a great deal of experience in this field and can therefore provide a prompt assessment of your case and begin preparations for your defence very quickly.